 As explained under the assessment of option 1, the data in the model comes from internal Network Rail databases and Network Rail has already collected the data necessary to use the Network Rail allocation methodology for CP6.

 Implementation difficulties for Network Rail

-Now the Network Rail allocation methodology study has been completed, applied to the whole network and the data in the model has been updated it is ready to use for CP6.
+The Network Rail allocation methodology study has now been completed and applied to the whole network.
+The data in the model has been updated too and it is now ready to use for CP6.